Diffusion-CoT/ReflectionFlow/README.md

 ```
 Then you need to set up the FLUX_PATH and LORA_PATH in the config file of `tts/config`.

 If you want to use our finetuned reflection generator, you need to first install [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+Then download
-Then download the model from [here](https://huggingface.co/diffusion-cot/reward-models/tree/main) and change the `model_name_or_path` in the config file of `tts/config/our_reflectionmodel.yaml`.
-Next, host the model with
+the model from [here](https://huggingface.co/diffusion-cot/reward-models/tree/main) and change the `model_name_or_path` in the config file of
+`tts/config/our_reflectionmodel.yaml`.
+Next, host the model with:

 ```bash
 API_PORT=8001 CUDA_VISIBLE_DEVICES=0 llamafactory-cli api configs/our_reflectionmodel.yaml
 ```